Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Results

 Figure~\ref{fg: word_gender}a presents the overall gender bias of each investigated LLM, which reveals its magnitude of deviation from the reference human-writing in terms of its utilization of gender related words.
 It is interesting to zoom in and uncover the bias of each LLM against the underrepresented group (i.e., females in the focal analysis).
 To this end, we define a news article generated by an LLM as showing female prejudice if the percentage of female specific words in it is lower than that percentage in its counterpart collected from The New York Times or Reuters.
 Figure~\ref{fg: word_gender}b reports the proportion of female prejudice news articles generated by each LLM : Grover 73.89\% ($N=3,037$), GPT-2 69.24\% ($N=2,828$), GPT-3-curie 56.04\% ($N=1,954$), GPT-3-davinci 56.12\% ($N=2,183$), ChatGPT 56.63\% ($N=2,045$), Cohere 59.36\% ($N=2,879$), and LLaMA-7B 62.26\% ($N=1,627$).
 Let us consider Grover's performance of 73.89\% as an example.
 This figure suggests that, for a news article obtained from the New York Times or Reuters that includes female specific words, there is a probability of 0.7389 that the percentage of female specific words in its corresponding news article generated by Grover is lower than that percentage found in the original article.
 Moreover, Figure~\ref{fg: word_gender}c shows the extent of the decrease in female specific words in female prejudice news articles generated by each investigated LLM.
 As shown, such measurements for the LLMs are: Grover $-$39.64\% (95\% CI [$-$40.97\%, $-$38.30\%], $N=2,244$), GPT-2 $-$43.38\% (95\% CI [$-$44.77\%, $-$41.98\%], $N=1,958$), GPT-3-curie $-$26.39\% (95\% CI [$-$28.00\%, $-$24.78\%], $N=1,095$), GPT-3-davinci $-$27.36\% (95\% CI [$-$28.88\%, $-$25.84\%], $N=1,225$), ChatGPT $-$24.50\% (95\% CI [$-$25.98\%, $-$23.01\%], $N=1,158$), Cohere $-$29.68\% (95\% CI [$-$31.02\%, $-$28.34\%], $N=1,709$), and LLaMA-7B $-$32.61\% (95\% CI [$-$34.41\%, $-$30.81\%], $N=1,013$).
 Take the measurement score of $-$39.64\% by Grover as an example.
 It shows that, averaged across all female prejudice news articles generated by Grover, the percentage of female specific words is decreased from $x\%$ in their counterparts collected from The New York Times and Reuters to $(x-39.64)\%$ in those generated by Grover.
 As analyzed in Figures~\ref{fg: word_gender}b and \ref{fg: word_gender}c, all investigated LLMs exhibit noticeable bias against females at the word level.
 Among them, ChatGPT performs the best in terms of both the proportion of female prejudice news articles generated and the decrease of female specific words in these articles.
 Moreover, the performance of the GPT models generally improves as the model size increases and the RLHF feature is beneficial for reducing the word level bias against females.
+However, it is noticeable that RLHF is a double-edged sword.
+If malicious users exploit RLHF with biased human feedback, it may increase the word level bias.